 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-.otf stands for OpenType Fonts.
+OpenType fonts end with an .otf extension.
 Opentype fonts were created in the 1990’s by Adobe and Microsoft.
 Opentype fonts extend the amount of characters available (each font can hold up to 65,000!), and supports additional features like ligatures, small caps, alternate characters, swashes, and more.

 OpenType Font Features

-Alternates: More than one style of a letter are available in the font.
+Alternates are more than one style of a letter are available in the font.
+Some alternates are swashes.